 Cover for lost income due to physical damage to your property such as a flood.

 Cover if there is interruption to your business caused by terrorism.

 Terms & Conditions

-The 10% discount is available to any customer taking out a new business policy with Superscript; it will not be granted in conjunction with any other offer, voucher or discount, excluding unique referral codes from our Refer-A-Friend programme which can be used in conjunction with the Salon Magazine discount.
+The 10% off offer is available to any customer taking out a new business policy with Superscript; it will not be granted in conjunction with any other offer, voucher or discount, excluding unique referral codes from our Refer-A-Friend programme which can be used in conjunction with the Salon Magazine offer.

 For basic product and public liability insurance, our cover starts at £17.62 including insurance premium tax (IPT).